yusufaine/OTOT-B/README.md

     # setting defaults
     gcloud config set run/region asia-southeast1 # deploy to Singapore by default

-    # deploy to Cloud Run
+    # deploy to Cloud Run at the root of the project directory
-    pwd # root directory of the project gcloud run deploy --source .
+    gcloud run deploy --source .

+    # provide the service name when prompted

     ```

 ### Testing via Postman